 LONDON LEAD

-With expertise in mental health, substance misuse, youth offending, and supporting vulnerable groups, I bring strong skills in assessment, recovery-focused interventions, and multi-agency collaboration.
-I’m passionate about advocating for others and inspiring confidence in both service users and colleagues.
+With experience in mental health, substance misuse, and youth offending, I bring strong skills in assessment, recovery-focused interventions, and partnership working.
+I’m committed to advocating for others and helping both clients and colleagues build confidence and resilience.

-I hold an MSc in Social Work, a BSc in Psychology, and a Counselling Skills Diploma, and I’m currently completing an MSc in Addiction, Psychology, and Counselling at London South Bank University.
+I hold an MSc in Social Work, a BSc in Psychology, and a Diploma in Counselling Skills — and I’m currently completing an MSc in Addiction, Psychology, and Counselling at London South Bank University.

 -